fatogunayomide56-ai/Power-BI-Sporting-Event-Venues-Analysis/README.md

 R Visual: Correlation Heatmap of event and venue variables.

+# Measures Report

+Introduces advanced DAX measures for deeper analytical insights.

+Measure Table: MyMeasures

+All new measures were created and organized in a dedicated table: Attendance Per Event, CO2 per Dollar,Heater On Natural Gas Expense and Heater Off Electric Expense.

 # Skills Demonstrated

-Data modeling in Excel Power Pivot
+Data modeling and relationship creation in Excel Power Pivot

-Integration between Excel and Power BI

-Data cleaning and transformation using Power Query

-Calculated columns using DAX and RELATED()
+Power Query transformations and calculated column creation

+Advanced DAX measures using DIVIDE, AVERAGEX, and CALCULATE

-R scripting inside Power BI for advanced analytics
+Integration of R visuals within Power BI

-Report design and visualization best practices
+Dashboard design and interactive navigation setup

+Business-oriented analysis of utilization, cost efficiency, and CO₂ impact